What is the First Step on the Road to CFO Success? And How Do We Take It?

 - Go a little farther and/or a little faster down your path each day.

-Oh, I almost forgot.
+Oh, We almost forgot.
 Yellow Caution sign.
 Make sure you are on the right path.

 For CFO’s, the path is made up of 4 superhighways.
 These are Accounting, Finance, Treasury and Leadership.
 For most of us the path has also included pretty sizable roadways that don’t neatly fit onto the CFO’s superhighway map.
 Examples include; Human Resources, Information Technology, Legal, Procurement, even Plant Operations.
 These are equally important functions for an organization - superhighways in their own right – but not superhighways on the CFO’s roadmap.
 If that has your blood boiling please let me hear from you.